 While you don’t have to eliminate alcohol completely from your diet, be responsible and don’t drink excessively... and DEFINITELY DON'T DRINK AND DRIVE!

 Making sure you are eating a colorful, natural diet can help your heart pump more efficiently.
+It can also help prevent plaque buildup in your arteries, which can lead to high blood pressure and heart problems.

 This means you should eat fruits and veggies with every meal.